ir-engine/developer-docs/docs/manual/03_modules/01_engine/04_ecs.md

 })
 ```

-### Array of Structures: Reactive Component Data
+### Array of structures: reactive component data
-Reactive Component Data is an implementation unique to iR Engine, using `React` and `Hookstate` under the hood.
+Reactive component data is an implementation unique to iR Engine, using `React` and `Hookstate` under the hood.

 Its key benefits are:
 - It allows for reactive data binding.
   When a property is changed, all effects depending on that data will be triggered.
 - It is a good choice for data that is accessed infrequently and in an unpredictable way.
   _(especially when react style logic is associated with it)_.

 ```ts